-5.10 The terms for benefit options will be reviewed as soon as practicable following completion of a funding valuation.
+5.10 The terms for benefit options will be reviewed every 3 years, with changes implemented as soon as practicable following completion of a funding valuation.
+Reviews of the terms may be carried out between valuations if judged appropriate by the Committee of Management on the advice of the Actuary.